Random Stability of Random Variables: Introduction

 \subsection{Organization of the article}

 Section~\ref{sec:main} contains main results: Theorems~\ref{thm:main},~\ref{thm:repr}, and~\ref{thm:commute}, as well as most lemmas.
 In Section~\ref{sec:semigroup}, we fix a distribution $Q$ on the real line and study $G(Q)$, which is the set of distributions $P$ on $0, 1, 2, \ldots$ for which $Q$ is $P$-stable.
-In Section~\ref{sec:equiv}, we discuss two different but equivalent definitions of random stability.
-Section~\ref{sec:classif} discusses several cases of such semigroups.
-Section~\ref{sec:cont-time} discusses the case of commuting semigroups of probability generating functions equivalent to continuous-time branching processes.
-The last two sections are devoted to proofs and conclusions.
+We also discuss two equivalent definitions of random stability.
+The last section is devoted to proofs.